witsgroup-1/campus-infrastructure-management-docs/docs/Development.md

 - As a user, I want to be able to log out so that I can keep my information safe.
 - As a user, I want to be able to receive notifications so that I can stay up to date.
 - As a user, I want to be able to see security contact information so that I can contact security in case of an emergency.
+- As a user, I want to be able to make a dining reservation, so that I can be sure that my place in the dining hall is booked.

 ## Key Features Overview